circleci/circleci-docs/archived/_cci2_ja/troubleshooting-common-issues.md

 This is a somewhat common pitfall that many users run into when the move into a CI environment.

-The key thing to remember is that the builds run as the `distiller` user on MacOS builds and typically `ubunutu` on Linux builds.
+The key thing to remember is that the builds run as the `distiller` user on MacOS builds and typically `ubuntu` on Linux builds.
 These users only have write permissions in their `$HOME` folders and places like `/tmp`.
 This is not unique to CI, this is true by default in almost all Linux/Unix environments.

 To confirm which user your build runs as you can run the `whoami` command as a part of your build process.